zz4cc/OrcusRAT/README.md

-# Orcus Rat
+# Orcus Rat (Precompiled)
-This was not made by me
+This program was originally created by Orcus Technologies (Copyright 2016) Was cracked by WarDow

-Original author was arrested

 # How to use
+  * Ensure anti-virus is disabled or add the files as exeptions to your anti-virus else it will not be able to run
-  * Download this repo as a zip
+  * Download this repo as a zip and extract
   * Run the orcus.administration.exe file
-  * The rest is common sense

-# Disclaimer
-I think this is illegal, so yk be careful
+  * Create a server and configure
+  * Log into server once configured

+# DO NOT USE FOR MALICIOUS PURPOSES